nstogner/learning-http/2-write-tcp/README.md

 ## Bonus

-1. Modify the server to allow for other commands
-2. Modify the server to allow for multiple commands to be issued over the same telnet connection
+- Add a "CLOSE" command that will close the connection to the client